julianshapiro/velocity/packages/velocity/README.md

 ###**New Features**

-- 0.8.0: Support for the vw/vh CSS units. `animating` indicator class.
+- 0.8.0: Support for the vw/vh CSS units.
 - 0.6.0: Can set `display: "auto"` and can set `visibility`.
 See http://VelocityJS.org/#displayAndVisibility.
 - 0.5.0: Promises support.
 See http://VelocityJS.org/#promises.
 - 0.3.0-0.4.0: SVG animation support.
 See http://VelocityJS.org/#svg.